-- Judo – Derived from jujutsu, judo was created by Professor Jigoro Kano and is one of several Japanese martial arts.
+- Judo – This sport was created by Professor Jigoro Kano and is one of several Japanese martial arts.
 By combining defense forms from different styles of jujutsu, Kano created a martial art that was both streamlined and powerful.
 As a practice, judo is ideal for self-defense and can also be an optimal recreational activity.
 Its moves include throws and arm locks.

 More Martial Arts for Kids

 Learning martial arts is a great way to teach your kids the importance of fitness and discipline.
 Attending a class will also help them with socializing and developing other skills.
 If you’re still into researching the right sport for your kid, check out the following martial arts as well: